Frequently Asked Questions

 2. Can I qualify for DSPS services if I have a temporary disability?

-Students with temporary disabilities (such as an injury, a pregnancy-related disability, or during recuperation from surgery) can qualify for DSPS services.
+Students with temporary disabilities (such as an injury, a pregnancy-related disability, or recovering from surgery) can qualify for DSPS services.
 A student with a temporary disability must apply for DSPS and provide verification of the temporary disability.

-3. Do I have to meet with DSPS to continue my accommodations each semester?
+3. Do I have to reapply to DSPS each semester?

 4. After I qualify for DSPS, can I retake tests I completed before I had my accommodations?